October is the start of the influenza (flu) season. The flu vaccine is the best protection against the flu, and the vaccine is now available.

 While everyone age 6 months and older should get vaccinated, vaccination is particularly important for those who are at a higher risk of serious complications from the flu

 ; such as young children, adults 65 years and older, those with serious health conditions (asthma, heart disease, diabetes, etc.), and pregnant women.

 St. Anthony’s primary care physicians can provide flu shots to patients.
-Patients who do not already have a primary care physician can find one here.
-The vaccine also is available without an appointment from 8 a.m. to 8 p.m. daily at each of St. Anthony’s four urgent care centers:
+Patients who do not already have a primary care physician can find one here

-St. Anthony’s urgent care centers offer online check-in for patients’ convenience.
+In addition to walk-ins without an appointment, St. Anthony’s urgent care centers offer online check-in

-St. Anthony’s urgent cares can provide the vaccine to patients who are 8 years or older.
+St. Anthony’s urgent cares can provide the vaccine to patients who are 8 years and older.
 A parent or guardian must be present and sign a consent form for children who are younger than 18 years.
 Pregnant women can receive the vaccine with an order from their doctor.
-The cost for a flu shot at St. Anthony’s urgent cares is $44 and is self-pay only (insurance and Medicare will not be billed).

 In addition to being vaccinated, other ways to protect yourself from the flu or any other virus include:

 - Covering your mouth with the bend of your arm when you cough or sneeze

 - Staying home and away from other people when you’re the one who is sick